AcaciaMan/github-stats-page/README.md

 3. Click on "New repository secret".
 4. Name the secret `GITHUB_TOKEN` and paste the personal access token you generated earlier.
 5. Click "Add secret".

+### Using the GITHUB_TOKEN Environment Variable

+The script `.github/scripts/fetch-stats.js` uses the `GITHUB_TOKEN` environment variable for authentication when making requests to the GitHub API.
+Make sure to set the `GITHUB_TOKEN` environment variable in your GitHub Action workflows to avoid rate limiting issues.